ArchKevin22/Hack-Sprint-QRYou/README.md

-# Familiarize
+# SmartCard

-"Familiarlize" was created to make it easier for people to share their contact info.
+“SmartCard” was created to make it easier for people to share their contact info.
 Instead of the standard "asking for your number/name," a user can now scan another person's QR code to automatically get all their contact information.
 Think of it as a virtual business card.

 ## Installation
 Cocoapods are required for external libraries.